Portal2Git/DevOps_online_Kiev_2021Q4/m1/task4.1/README.md

 GRANT CREATE, DROP, BACKUP ON *.* TO 'user1'@'localhost';

 CREATE USER 'user2'@'localhost' IDENTIFIED BY '22222222';
-GRANT SELECT, INSERT, UPDATE ON testdb.* TO 'user2'@'localhost';
+GRANT SELECT, INSERT, UPDATE ON TestDB.* TO 'user2'@'localhost';

 SELECT * FROM Orders
 JOIN Persons ON Orders.PersonID=Persons.PersonID